 The Initial Legislation would also provide policy direction regarding maintenance of low cost wholesale power supplies, and access to low-cost transmission access for all Nebraska systems.
 It would provide instruction regarding mergers, alliances and divestiture, including possible incentives for merger studies, and criteria for divestiture.
-It could also include changes in current law to allow greater latitude for the Nebraska systems to provide delivery of a range of "wires" and "energy" services, and greater ability for consumer-owned systems to engage in public-to-public and public-to-private business relationships.
+It would also include changes in current law to allow greater latitude for the Nebraska systems to provide delivery of a range of "wires" and "energy" services, and greater ability for consumer-owned systems to engage in public-to-public and public-to-private business relationships.

 The Initial Legislation would authorize the development of Statewide Threshold Analysis and Local Opt-In Threshold Analysis and provide instruction on the application of the statewide analysis by the Power Review Board.
 It would list the preconditions to be met prior to establishment of retail competition.